Do0ky/DinoFinder/README.md

 - 🌐 API integration to fetch an expanded, curated dataset
 - ♿ Accessibility audit and keyboard navigation improvements
 - 📒 Field notes and personal collection saved to local storage or user accounts
+- 🔍 Advanced sorting and taxonomy filters
+- 🧠 Quiz mode for learners

 ---